 \paragraph{Baselines} We establish four SoTA baselines for comparison.
 ReWaS~\cite{rewas}, VinTAGe~\cite{vintage}, and MMAudio~\cite{mmaudio} are text-conditioned V2A models where text semantically aids video.
-To implement concurrent segmentation-based approaches~\cite{hearyourclick,saganet}, we leverage the pretrained video object segmentation (VOS) model (\ie, DEVA~\cite{deva}) to build a `VOS+MMAudio' system, in which we first pass the text prompt and video to obtain video-level segmentation masks.
+To implement concurrent segmentation-based approaches~\cite{hearyourclick,saganet}, we leverage the pretrained video object segmentation (VOS) model~\cite{deva} to build a `VOS+MMAudio' system, in which we pass the text and video to obtain video-level object masks.
 The resulting masked video is then used as the conditional input to the MMAudio.

-\paragraph{Metrics} Three main criteria matter for evaluating selective audio generation: audio quality, semantic alignment, and temporal alignment with the target. \begin{itemize} \item \underline{Audio quality}: Overall sound quality is assessed by Fréchet audio distance (FAD)~\cite{fad}, kernel audio distance (KAD)~\cite{kad}, and inception score (IS)~\cite{inception_score} with PANNs\cite{panns,correlation_fad}. \item \underline{Semantic alignment}: Semantic similarities are assessed to evaluate prompt fidelity.
-While CLAP score (CLAP)~\cite{clap_laion} is used to measure how closely the generated audio aligns with the intended text, imagebind score (IB)~\cite{imagebind} measures between audio and target video.
-In addition, Kullback-Leibler divergence (KL) with PANNs distribution is employed to evaluate semantic alignment between the generated and groundtruth audio tracks. \item \underline{Temporal alignment}: We report DeSync~\cite{mmaudio}, the average synchronized error (\ie, predicted offset in seconds) between the audio and video.
+\paragraph{Metrics} Three main criteria matter for evaluating selective audio generation: audio quality, semantic alignment, and temporal alignment with the target. \begin{itemize} \item \underline{Audio quality} is assessed by Fréchet audio distance (FAD)~\cite{fad}, kernel audio distance (KAD)~\cite{kad}, and inception score (IS)~\cite{inception_score} with PANNs\cite{panns,correlation_fad}. \item \underline{Semantic alignment} is assessed to evaluate prompt fidelity.
+While CLAP score (CLAP)~\cite{clap_laion} is used to measure how closely the generated audio aligns with the intended text, imagebind score (IB)~\cite{imagebind} measures the alignment between audio and target video.
+In addition, Kullback-Leibler divergence (KL) with PANNs distribution is employed to evaluate semantic alignment between the generated and groundtruth audio tracks. \item \underline{Temporal alignment} is assessed by DeSync~\cite{mmaudio}, the average synchronized error (\ie, predicted offset in seconds) between the audio and video.
 As temporal alignment is crucial for perceptual coherence in V2A, this metric serves as the primary reference in our ablation study. \end{itemize}